Market Penetration Strategy

 Customer data, personalized communication, loyalty programs, and quality service build trust and emotional connection to turn customers into your brand advocates.

-Example: With Online Fashion Inc., you may provide exclusive early access to sales for loyal customers.
+For example, with Online Fashion Inc., you can provide exclusive early access to sales for loyal customers.
 This you can do by creating email automation workflows based on customer behavior.

 ii.
 Implement Loyalty Programs